Rosie O’Donnell crossed the line once again by calling President Trump a “child rapist” after he tweeted about Matt Lauer’s firing.

 — ROSIE (@Rosie) November 29, 2017

-On Wednesday, Trump tweeted about Lauer’s firing.
+This week, Trump tweeted about Lauer’s firing.
 A new accuser claims the former NBC star sexually assaulted her in his office until she passed out.

 Trump said NBC News executives should also be fired for promoting “so much Fake News” and suggested that NBC News president Andy Lack has skeletons in his closet that the press should investigate.